marc-q/Coding-Style/Markdown.md

 1.  `## See also`: Put miscellaneous links at the bottom for the user who wants to know more or didn't find what she needed.

+## Line length

+Try to use lines of code between 80 and 120 characters long.
+This amount of text is easy to fit in most monitors with a decent font size.

 ## See also

 * https://github.com/google/styleguide/blob/gh-pages/docguide/style.md